General information on the gambling system reform

 -

 The premise under the Government Programme is to reform the gambling system by opening it up to competition by means of a licensing approach.
-Moreover, under the Government Programme the monopoly activities remaining with Veikkaus and those in the competitive market would be separated into different companies within the same group.
+Moreover, under the Government Programme the monopoly activities remaining with Veikkaus and those in the competitive market will be separated into different companies within the same group.
 Hence, the terms of reference for the project did not include assessing the alternative of retaining the monopoly system.

 -